kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 21: Python Dictionaries
+# Chapter 22: Introduction to Python Dictionaries

 > Sometimes I feel like my job is deeply meaningful and then I remember that at the end of the day most of what I do is asking students to read error messages from compilers. -- Kristopher Micinski